"What’s New? What’s Next? Jewish Studies in the time of pandemic", a new GEOP podcast series

 - Epidemics in the Bible and Talmud

-- Professor Shaul Stampfer and Prof. Natan Meir will focus on this history of Jewish responses to epidemics in the modern period.
+- History of Jewish responses to epidemics in the modern period

-- Dr Gerben Zaagsma, Professor Marcin Wodziński, and others, will consider the future of digital research and Jewish studies in light of these uncertain times.
+- Prof. Havi Dreyfus and Prof. Marcin Wodziński will consider the future of digital research and Jewish studies in light of these uncertain times.

 The series will conclude with podcasts devoted to what’s next?
 How will Jewish studies change?
 Will we turn to new methods?
 Are we facing a paradigm shift?
-We will post the podcasts every two weeks on POLIN Museum’s website, Spotify, and other platforms.
+We will post the podcasts periodically on POLIN Museum’s website, Spotify and Spreaker.
 Don’t miss an update.
 Subscribe to our newsletter!

 The conference is organized within the Global Education Outreach Program.